opentelekomcloud-docs/data-warehouse-service/umn/source/backup_and_disaster_recovery/cluster_dr/dr_management.rst

    .. note::

       -  To perform a switchover when the DR cluster is abnormal or the production cluster is faulty, click **Exception Switchover**.
-      -  The abnormal switchover feature is supported only in cluster version 8.1.2 and later.
-The agent version must be 8.2.0 or later.
+      -  DR exception switchover is supported only by clusters of version 8.1.2 or later.
       -  Before a switchover, check the latest synchronization time in the DR cluster.
 The DR cluster will serve as a production cluster after an abnormal switchover, but the data that failed to be synchronized from the original production cluster to the DR cluster will not exist in the DR cluster.
       -  If the DR type is **Cross-region DR**, the switchover can be performed only in the region where the standby cluster is located.